Ford Global Anthem: Intended message

 At the turn of the millennium, Ford was the world's second largest auto company with aspirations to be global leader in the market.
 As a company they were no longer defined by their trademark blue oval logo but by an umbrella of recently acquired international auto brands.
 The company wanted to communicate that Ford was a truly global company with a set of very strong global brands.
 Jacques Nasser, then CEO and President of Ford, saw "Global Anthem" – as the commercial became known – and the approach of the new millennium and impending 100th anniversary of the car company Henry Ford founded in 1903 as a rare and timely advertising opportunity to raise the corporate profile of Ford Motor Company internationally.

-Versions

-Commercial: 3:00, 2:00, 1:00, 0.30 minutes.